Available with Standard or Advanced license.

 - Refresh—Refreshes the replica.
 The latest state of the replica's properties are retrieved or updated.

 - Unregister—Unregisters the replica.
 If a synchronized version exists, it will also be removed.

-Note:The Unregister Replica geoprocessing tool can be used to unregister any type of replica from an enterprise geodatabase.
+Note:You can use the Unregister Replica geoprocessing tool to unregister any type of replica from an enterprise geodatabase.
 This tool can run independent from the Unregister command accessible from the Replica Options button in the Manage Replicas pane.

 - Properties—Opens the Replica Properties dialog box, which is described below.

 To view the properties of a replica, from the Manage Replicas pane, you can either click the Replica Options button on the replica card or right-click the replica card in the Manage Replicas pane and click Properties.
 This opens the Replica Properties dialog box, which contains four tabs: General, Description, Advanced, and Replica Log.

 Under the General tab, the following replica properties are displayed: